sphereio/sphere-hello-api/ruby/README.md

 Ruby Hello on SPHERE.IO
 =======================

-An Ruby example to authenticate your application to [SPHERE.IO](http://sphere.io) and get the number of products in your project.
+A Ruby example to authenticate your application to [SPHERE.IO](http://sphere.io) and get the number of products in your project.

 ## Run